-Franco Harris is a certified boss, but if you rewind to draft day in 1972, he never really wanted to be a Steeler.
+Franco Harris is a certified boss, but if you rewind to draft day in 1972, he never really wanted to join Terry Bradshaw and be a Steeler.

 Franco Harris was the running back of arguably the greatest dynasty in NFL history.
 He was the 1972 Rookie of the Year, a four-time Super Bowl champion and a Hall of Famer, but that all could’ve never happened.